gurhub/surmagic/_README.md

 cd Developer/your-project

-Use command below to create necessary [NAME] directory with the default files.
+Use command below to create necessary [NAME] directory and files.

 > [NAME] init